vantezzen/journal/README.md

 # Backing up
 Backuping up Journal is easy: Simply backup Journals `tables/`, `public/` and `themes/` folder.
 If something goes wrong, redownload Journal in the version you had installed and restore your backed-up folders.

-# Upcomming features
-These features are planned for the next versions of Journal
-- More upload methods (ZIP Archive, WebDAV)

 # License
 Journal is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).